 [39] Marangoni C, Ickes W. Loneliness: a theoretical review with implications for measurement.
 Journal of Social and Personal Relationships 1989;6:93-128.

 [40] Perlman D, Landolt MA.
 Examinaton of loneliness in children-adolescents and in adults: Two solitudes or unified enterprise?
 In: Rotenberg KJ, Hymel S (eds).
 Loneliness in childhood and adolescence.
-Cambridge University Press; 1999. p.414.
+Cambridge: Cambridge University Press; 1999. p.414.

 [41] Bradbury TN, Fincham FD, Beach SRH.
 Research on the nature and determinants of marital satisfaction: A decade in review.
 Journal of Marriage and the Family 2000; 62: 964-980.